canonical/testflinger/docs/reference/device-connector-types.rst

           token: $MY_TOKEN

-        If ``url`` requries Webdav authentication, then device will use rclone to copy the file.
+        If ``url`` requires webdav authentication, then device will use rclone to copy the file.
         The rclone configurations must be provided in the following format:

           [$PROJECT]